cskiraly/Streamers-test/README.txt

 FILES
 -----

-- download.sh <experimental>: download the Streamer and (hopefully) all required libraries.
+- download.sh [experimental]: download the Streamer and (hopefully) all required libraries.
 Use the "experimental" option to download the experimental version of the streamer.
 WARNINNG: this version might not compile/work!
+Use at your own risk!

 - build.sh: build the streamer (normal or experimental, depending on what had been downloaded)